1. Introduction

 .
 Metropolitan Area of Rome.
 Source: https://www.tuttitalia.it (Lazio, province of Rome).

 The territory of the metropolitan area of Rome has been divided according to the degree of urbanization defined by ISPRA (the Italian Institute for Environmental Protection and Research), following the definition adopted in the context of the Global Agenda for Sustainable Development (objective 11).
-It considers the density thresholds of the covered surfaces artificial to distinguish three classes: urban areas (>50%); sub-urban (10–50%); and rural areas (<10%).
+It considers the density thresholds of the covered artificial surfaces to distinguish three classes: urban areas (>50%); sub-urban (10–50%); and rural areas (<10%).
 Based on this classification, it emerged that urban centers with a high density of artificial soil cover 8% of the territory, while urban groups with a medium or low-density cover 26%.
 Conversely, the rural territory covers 66% of the area of the metropolitan city of Rome.

 It is surrounded by a large agricultural region, historically linked to the city, and relevant from an economic and environmental point of view.
 This condition requires deeper reflections and specific actions regarding territorial planning and economic programming to ensure that it is efficiently framed in the metropolitan context [